This Baked Pasta with Tomato Sauce is the definition of comfort food.

 Cook the pasta

-- Spread the rest of the pasta/marinara mixture over the cheese.
-Sprinkle the remaining mozzarella on top, then the rest of the cheddar, and finally, all of the parmesan.
+- Spread the rest of the pasta/tomato sauce mixture over the cheese.
+Last, sprinkle the remaining mozzarella/cheddar mixture on top, followed by the remaining Parmesan.

 Bake the pasta

-- Bake, uncovered, for 15-20 minutes until the cheese is bubbly and slightly browned.
-Serve and enjoy! (:
+- Bake the pasta, uncovered, for 15-20 minutes at 375 degrees, until the cheese is bubbly and slightly browned.